Citric Acid has a multitude of uses such as a preservative, cosmetic use, cleaning and washing.

 Citric Acid has a multitude of uses

-- Bath Bombs – Bath bombs are a fun way to mineralise your body.
+- For bath bombs – Bath bombs are a fun way to mineralise your body.
 A Bath Bomb would not be a Bath Bomb without Citric Acid.
 The three main ingredients of Bath Bombs are Citric Acid, Sodium Bicarbonate and Epsom Salt.
 When this combination is blended and added to hot water, the carbon dioxide in the Bicarb Soda reacts with the Citric Acid resulting in a wonderful bubbling, fizzing, effervescent sensation as you soak.

-- Improved Cleaning – If you live in an area with hard water, then detergents cannot soap and sud properly.
+- To improve cleaning – If you live in an area with hard water, then detergents cannot soap and sud properly.
 The minerals in hard water (usually calcium and magnesium) prevent detergent from soaping up and sudsing properly.
 Citric Acid binds those minerals, resulting in water which is now soft, allowing detergents to do their job.
 Often, when the water is soft less detergent is needed.

 - As a clothes softener – If you usually use a water softener or are in an area with hard water due to mineralisation (high in calcium and magnesium), then Citric Acid can be added to the laundry rinse in place of a commercial water softener.
 The amount to use will vary from situation to situation.
 If you are in an area with hard water more will be needed.
 Also, more is needed for larger washes.
 A bit of experimentation is needed.
 Possibly start with adding a tablespoon and increase the quantity if need be.

-- Windows – to clean dirty windows, blend a tablespoon of Citric Acid with a litre of water.
+- On your windows – to clean dirty windows, blend a tablespoon of Citric Acid with a litre of water.
 Pour into a spray bottle, spray, wipe and hey presto!